ARM-software/arm-trusted-firmware/readme.md

-ARM Trusted Firmware - version 1.0
+ARM Trusted Firmware - version 1.1
 ==================================

 ARM Trusted Firmware provides a reference implementation of secure world software for [ARMv8-A], including Exception Level 3 (EL3) software.
-This release provides initial support for the [Juno ARM Development Platform] [Juno], complementing the existing support for the Base and Foundation [Fixed Virtual Platforms (FVPs)] [FVP] from ARM.
+This release provides complete support for version 0.2 of the [PSCI] specification, initial support for the new version 1.0 of that specification, and prototype support for the Trusted Board Boot Requirements specification.

 The intent is to provide a reference implementation of various ARM interface standards, such as the Power State Coordination Interface ([PSCI]), Trusted